Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 - Noise cancellation: Blocks out background noise during meetings

-- Interactive tools: Polls, Q&A, virtual hand-raising, breakout rooms, and live annotations
+- Interactive tools: Polls, Q&A, hand-raising, breakout rooms, and live annotations

 - Cloud storage: 2 TB per user